Translated article from SommelierS International magazine, October 2018

 Answer: Indeed, more and more people in the industry are using Optiwine.
-Those working in rest, in particular, find our products extremely efficient in terms of saving time and tasting wine following the industry standards.
+Those in restaurants in particular find our products extremely efficient in terms of saving time and tasting it in the best recommended conditions.
 Another important element for our image and for the French wine industry is that the product is made in France.
-Our partners include Moët Hennessy, who encouraged us from the beginning and worked together for several projects of their wine cellars (Cheval des Ande) and also The Baron Philippe of Rothschild Group through Mouton Cadet and Escudo Rojo, Grand Crus such as Léoville Poyferré, Pape Clément, Fonplégade, Roubine, Talbot, Château Petit Val or La Dame de Boüard.
-Numerous hotels and restaurants marketed our products under their own label, the Intercontinental Grand Hotel in Bordeaux being the first to propose that Optiwine decanters be found in every hotel room, thus innovating the hotel services related to the wine experience.
+Our partners include Moët Hennessy, which have encouraged us from the beginning and we have worked together on several projects of their wineries (Cheval des Ande), but also The Baron Philippe de Rothschild Group through Mouton Cadet and Escudo Rojo, Grand Crus such as Léoville Poyferré, Pape Clément, Fonplégade, Roubine, Talbot, Château Petit Val or La Dame de Boüard.
+Many hotels and restaurants sell our products under their own label, with the Intercontinental Grand Hotel in Bordeaux proposing for the first time that Optiwine decanters should be found in each hotel room, thus innovating hotel services concerning the wine experience.

-A: Because we were finalists in the LVMH Innovation Award, we have expanded to international markets as well.
-In Spain, we work with Bodega Torres, and we’ve also started working in Romania, Mauritius and Tahiti, while also initiating discussions with the US, South America and Australia.
+A: Since we were finalists in the LVMH Innovation Award, we have also expanded into international markets.
+In Spain we work with Bodega Torres and we started working with Romania, Mauritius and Tahiti, while initiating discussions with the USA, South America and Australia.

-A: Most wines need oxygen once the bottle has been opened, as oxygen enhances certain aromatic compounds.
-After three years of research, numerous prototypes and an international patent, I noticed that exposing wine to a minimal amount of oxygen immediately after opening the bottle is beneficial for its aromatic development compared to traditional decanting methods.
-Optiwine is ideal both for experienced sommeliers and wine lovers as it guarantees that wine is exposed to the right amount of oxygen.
+A: Most wines need oxygen once the bottle has been opened, with oxygen intensifying certain aromatic compounds.
+After three years of research, numerous prototypes and an international patent we have observed that the exposure of the wine to a very small amount of oxygen immediately after opening the bottle is beneficial for its aromatic development, compared to traditional methods of decanting.
+Optiwine is ideal for both experienced sommeliers and wine lovers, as it guarantees that the wine is exposed to the right amount of oxygen.

-Q: Do you have new projects for the coming months?
+Q: Do you have any new projects for the coming months?

-A: Developing projects alongside renowned brands is a significant part of our business.
-Because Optiwine has been a success both from the point of view of actual sales and offering it as a gift, we wanted to continue to strengthen our global position through the professional work of product ambassadors, sommeliers, restaurants and wine merchants, trying, at the same time to contact distributors in the US and Europe.
+A: The development of projects alongside famous brands represents a large part of our turnover.
+Since Optiwine has been a success both in terms of sales itself and by offering it as a gift, we aim to continue strengthening our global position through the professional work of product ambassadors, sommeliers, restaurants and wine traders, while trying to get in touch with distributors in the USA and Europe.

-The ultimate goal for Optiwine is to be present through all the top wine services and why not, to find a partner to help us accelerate our growth.
+The ultimate goal for Optiwine is to be present through all the top services in the wine industry and why not, to find a partner to help us accelerate our growth.